uba2000/alx-low_level_programming/0x0B-malloc_free/README.md

 # 4. It's not bragging if you can back it up
 > Write a function that frees a 2 dimensional grid previously created by your `alloc_grid` function.

+#5.
+It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe
+> Write a function that concatenates all the arguments of your program.